2008 Fed Cup Americas Zone Group II – play-offs

-The Play-offs of the 2008 Fed Cup Americas Zone Group II were the final stages of the Group II Zonal Competition involving teams from the Americas.
+The 2008 Fed Cup Americas Zone Group II play-offs were the final stages of the Group II Zonal Competition involving teams from the Americas.
 Using the positions determined in their pools, the thirteen teams faced off to determine their placing in the 2008 Fed Cup Americas Zone Group II.
 The top two teams advanced to Group I for next year.

 Promotion play-offs

-The first placed teams of each pool were placed against each other in two head-to-head rounds.
+The first teams of each pool were placed against each other in two head-to-head rounds.
 The winner of the rounds advanced to Group I for 2009.